wenwenmin/L0GSNTD/README.md

 Additionally, all the datasets used in this paper can be downloaded from the url: https://zenodo.org/records/14506435.

+## Contact details
+If you have any questions, please contact WeifengYang.Ywf@gmail.com and minwenwen@ynu.edu.cn

 ## Reference
 <div id="refer-id"></div>
 [1] Graph regularized sparse nonnegative Tucker decomposition with ℓ0-constraints for unsupervised learning.